canonical/vanilla-framework/docs/en/patterns/table-of-contents.md

 <hr>

-An table of contents can be used to display supplementary links to a page.
+A table of contents can be used to display supplementary links to a page.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/table-of-contents/"
     class="js-example">